Understanding Prompt Management in GitHub Repositories: A Call for Best Practices: Prompt Quality Analysis

 \textbf{Prompts are typically short, facilitating easier review and modification, although lengths differ significantly across repository categories.} \figref{fig:prompts_length} shows that around 75\% of analyzed prompts contain fewer than 92 words, generally fitting within a single paragraph.
 Prompt application repositories have the highest median word count~(475 words), followed by collection repositories~(median 46 words) and then guide repositories~(median 13 words).
-Statistical testing reveals that prompts from application repositories are significantly longer than prompts from both collection and courseware repositories, with large effect sizes.
+Statistical testing reveals that prompts from application repositories are significantly longer than prompts from both collection and courseware repositories, with large effect sizes~($d=0.99$ with 95\% CI from $0.89$ to $1.10$ and $d=0.88$ with 95\% CI from $-2.44$ to $4.19$).
 This difference in length is mainly due to the detailed nature of application prompts, which are designed to function as natural language-based programs (i.e., promptware).
 For example, the prompt used by an AI tutor application~\cite{mr_ranedeer} spans over 1,700 words to specify the tutor's behaviors, functions, and configurations.
-In addition, prompts from collection repositories are significantly longer than those from course repositories, and they also have a large effect size.
+In addition, prompts from collection repositories are significantly longer than those from course repositories, and they also have a large effect size~($d=0.76$ with 95\% CI from $0.56$ to $0.88$).

 \textbf{Most prompts are relatively difficult to read, with 80.1\% having FRE scores below 60}, as shown in \tabref{tab:flesch_interpret}.
-Such a low readability prevalence may pose challenges for contributors attempting to reuse, adapt, or maintain prompts, and it may also confuse FMs by making the intent unclear.
+Such a low readability prevalence may pose challenges for contributors attempting to reuse, adapt, or maintain prompts, and it may also confuse foundation models by making the intent unclear.
 On the other hand, 19.9\%~(4,936 out of 24,800) of the prompts achieve a FRE score of 60 or higher, indicating relative ease of reading.
 Unlike prompt length, we observe no significant differences in the readability of prompts across these three repository categories.

 \textbf{More than half (55.2\%) of GitHub prompts contain spelling errors.} Among the 24,800 prompts analyzed, we found that 13,689 included at least one spelling mistake~(median of one typo per prompt), with substantial variation across repository categories.
 Prompt courseware repositories, typically intended for educational purposes, have the lowest prevalence of spelling errors~(20.5\%).
 Prompts from collection repositories show a moderate prevalence~(56.0\%), while prompts from application repositories demonstrate the highest prevalence of spelling errors~(96.7\%).
 This high error rate in application repositories is likely due to the difficulty of maintaining longer prompts and limited quality assurance mechanisms.